phpearth/docs/articles/oop/design-patterns/chain-of-responsibility.md

 ---
-title: "What is chain of responsibility design pattern and how to use it in PHP?"
+title: "Chain of responsibility design pattern with PHP example"
-read_time: "2 min"
-updated: "mar 31, 2015"
-group: "articles"
+updated: "August 16, 2016"
 permalink: "/faq/object-oriented-programming/design-patterns/chain-of-responsibility/"
 ---

-#Chain of Responsibility
-#Intent

 Avoid coupling the sender of a request to its receiver by giving more than one object a chance to handle the request.
 Chain the receiving objects and pass the request along the chain until an object handles it.
 Launch-and-leave requests with a single processing pipeline that contains many possible handlers.
 An object-oriented linked list with recursive traversal.

-#Problem
+## Problem

 There is a potentially variable number of "handler" or "processing element" or "node" objects, and a stream of requests that must be handled.
 Need to efficiently process the requests without hard-wiring handler relationships and precedence, or request-to-handler mappings.

 ![Chain of responsibility design pattern](/images/design-patterns/Chain_of_responsibility1-2x.png "Chain of responsibility design pattern")

-##Discussion
+## Discussion

 Encapsulate the processing elements inside a "pipeline" abstraction; and have clients "launch and leave" their requests at the entrance to the pipeline.